True Crime Books by Jason Lucky Morrow

 Additional information for this article was provided by John Johnson.

 Anton Wood, 11 year-old psychopath almost hanged for murder, age in photo 12.
+(Maybe?
+I have doubts I can’t prove.)

 In November of 1892, young Joseph Smith was hunting with Anton Woode, 11, on the Woode family ranch near Denver when he was shot in the back and killed by Woode.
 When Anton was arrested, he immediately confessed and told authorities he shot Smith because he envied the boy’s gold watch and chain.